pratikdaskanungo/PratikDasKanungo/README.md

 I'm
 Pursuing my BSC in Information Technology and Management.
 Web technology has been my interest and Iam currently working hard to be a Full-Stack Devevloper, I've got my chance to work and learn  under Ekeeda.
 I have knowledge on Python but I am more interested to work as a Fullstack Web developer.
-I have knowledge on HTML5,CSS3, bootstrap5, Javascript, ReactJS(Front-end) till now but soon be able to gain much more knowledge than this and I know how to deploy a project via Heroku.
+I have knowledge on HTML5,CSS3, bootstrap5, Javascript, ReactJS(Front-end) till now but soon be able to gain much more knowledge than this and I know how to deploy a project via Heroku, Netlify and Firebase.